Indigenous Musical Instruments

 'Ohe hano ihu

-Literary: bamboo, breath and nose in Hawaiian.
-This flute has the unique distinction of being played with the nose.
-A very pure sound from the heart, to the land and to the heavens.
-It was often used in conjunction with chants and song. >>More
+Literally "bamboo, breath, and nose" in Hawaiian, this flute has the unique distinction of being played with the nose which was considered to be purer than the mouth.
+It was often used in conjunction with chants and song, or to serenade a sweetheart. >>More

 Ki Ho'alu

 The Slack Key guitar is a Hawaiian tuning and style of guitar playing.
 Ki ho'alu literally means to slacken the key.
-There are many varieties of tunings that were often kept as family tunings.
-Click to hear a Wahine tuning (CGDCBD). >>More
+This can be done on any guitar by detuning or "slackening" one or more strings to form a chord.
+There are many varieties of tunings, and they were often kept or known as family tunings. >>More

 'Ukeke